DIY Wood Casserole Tray to display your food dishes for entertaining or a carrier to bring your dish to a friend’s house.

 This DIY Wood Casserole Tray with handles is a cute and creative way to display your food dishes at home or as a carrier when you are headed to a party.
 The chalkboard label allows you to label your food dish for guests.

-This is Wood Casserole Tray is an easy wood project to make.
+This Wood Casserole Tray is an easy wood project to make.
 I was able to make this out of scrap wood.
 If you don’t have enough scrap then it only requires two 1 x 4s.
-Also when your not using it as a carrier it could also work well as a TV tray.
+Also when you’re not using it as a carrier it could also work well as a TV tray.

 *This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.